Parent Information Booklet

-On May 10th, Team Pictures will be held at the pool.
+On TBD, Team Pictures will be held at the pool.
 Please come in your swim suit, and Team Shirts.
 There will be no practice that day, and the photographers will start with individual photos so that everyone has time to get to the pool.

 ON MEET DAY

 Everyone, swimmers, parents and spectators, should take steps to prevent